We are on the road, to travel as far as we can into the lands of northern Greece.

 When we find the greatly advocated Bourazani, it’s with a disappointment.

 An area of woods and lands for hunting.
-The owner of the large restaurant there proudly shows off the heads on the wall of huge wild boar – the animal of the great signature dish they sit and dream on in the Epirus club – and a smell of death covers the place.
-We quickly leave and head away into the country, north.
+The owner of the large restaurant there proudly shows off the heads on the wall of huge wild boar – the animal of the great signature dish they sit and dream on in the Epirus Club – and a smell of death covers the place.
+We quickly leave and head away into the country, further on north-eastwards.

 We pass graffitis: “North Epirus is Greece!” scrawled on tunnels and rocks.